alexeilebedev/openacr/README.md

     ai

-The default compiler abt uses is g++ prior to verison 9.
-You will need to set the environment variable `COMPILER` to `g++-9` or `clang++` if you want to use those compilers.
-See the section on [abt](#txt/abt-a-build-tool) for more information.
+`ai` will choose a bootstrap file by looking at what kind of system you're running on and what compilers you have.
+It won't install pre-requisites, that fun exercise is left to the reader.
+See the section on [abt](#txt/abt-a-build-tool) for complete documentation of this process.

-This should build abt using a bootstrapped shell script, then switch to abt and build the rest.
+`ai` should build abt using a canned script, then switch to abt and build the rest.
 If any of this fails, you may need to file a bug report.

-### Platform Short List
+### Cygwin Support

-Support FreeBSD and Windows (Cygwin) is very must desired, so if you'd like to help, please send pull requests.
+Support of Windows (Cygwin) is needed, so if you'd like to help, please send pull requests.

 ### Editor configuration files

-See files in conf/ for sample config files that provide ssim syntax highlighting, etc.
+See files in `conf/` for sample config files that provide ssim syntax highlighting, etc.
 Here are some commands to get set it up.
+You may already have some of these files, so you'll need to decide whether you want to merge provided configs with yours, replace or do something else.

     ln -s $PWD/conf/emacs.el ~/.emacs
     ln -s $PWD/conf/elisp ~/elisp